The tax authorities in Spain and the UK will now start to receive new information on their taxpayers’ offshore assets and income.

-The information to be reported about your accounts includes the investment income you earned over the year, such as interest, dividends, income from certain insurance contracts, annuities etc, account balances and gross proceeds from the sale of financial assets.
+The information to be reported about your accounts includes the investment income you earned over the year (interest, dividends, income from certain insurance contracts, annuities etc), account balances and gross proceeds from the sale of financial assets.

 The financial institutions that need to report include banks, custodians, certain investment entities such as investment funds, certain insurance companies, trusts and foundations.

-When local tax offices receive this information they will be able to verify whether the taxpayer has accurately reported their income on their tax returns.
-In Spain the authorities will also compare the data with Modelo 720 declarations, where all Spanish residents have to report their non-Spanish assets.
+When local tax offices receive this information they will be able to verify whether the taxpayer has accurately reported income and assets on their income and wealth tax returns.
+In Spain, the authorities can also compare data with Modelo 720 declarations.

 For more information and personalised advice, contact Blevins Franks on +34 971 719 181.